 I would recommend The Fifth Discipline [by Peter Senge] to every leader.
-For me, it was specifically important as I did a master’s degree in human-centric knowledge management and this book makes it very clear that the only sustainable advantage an organisation can have is that it learns faster than its competition and reacts faster than its competitors do.
+For me, it was specifically important as I did a master’s degree in human-centric knowledge management and this book makes it very clear that the only sustainable advantage an organization can have is that it learns faster than its competition and reacts faster than its competitors do.

-The Globotics Upheaval [by Richard Baldwin] is also a very interesting read that depicts how early victors in today’s world could become the losers in future.
-‘Globotics’ is globalisation combined with robotics – any technology to make it easier to outsource service jobs targeting the middle class.
+The Globotics Upheaval [by Richard Baldwin] is also a very interesting read that depicts how early victors in today’s world could become the losers in the future.
+‘Globotics’ is globalization combined with robotics – any technology to make it easier to outsource service jobs targeting the middle class.
 The book inspired me to really start thinking about the ethical use of machine learning and artificial intelligence.

 What are the essential tools and resources that get you through the working week?